What is Intangible Cultural Heritage?

 What Is the List of Intangible Cultural Heritage (ICH) and Why is it Made?

 The National List of Intangible Cultural Heritage includes elements (values) of intangible cultural heritage that are recognized as nationally safeguarded cultural heritage, with the broad support and participation of the respective community whenever possible.
 The National List's purpose is to preserve intangible cultural heritage, particularly to strengthen its values, promote its visibility, and educate society about it.

-Who decides whether the value is to be included in THE GNM list?
+Who decides whether a value is included in the National List of Intangible Cultural Heritage?

 How do I Submit a New Value to the ICH List?

 To apply for a new value to be included in the ICH list, the first step is to register on the ICH website through Latvija.lv.
 Then, the application form must be completed, including all the necessary attachments.
 After that, follow the instruction.